Unsupervised Unfolded rPCA (U2-rPCA): Deep Interpretable Clutter Filtering for Ultrasound Microvascular Imaging: METHODS

-where the superscript $\ast$ means conjugate transpose. $d$ is the inner dimension of the matrix $\textbf{T}$ with $r < d\ll \min{(N_s,N_t)}$, where $r$ is the true rank of $\textbf{T}$.
+where the superscript $\ast$ means conjugate transpose. $d$ is the inner dimension of $\boldsymbol{C}$ with $r < d\ll \min{(N_s,N_t)}$, where $r$ is the true rank of $\boldsymbol{C}$.
 The inner dimension $d$ is larger than $r$ because the true rank of tissue signals is not exactly known.
-The tissue basis should be designed with redundancy to deal with the complex clutter and noise.
-With the IRLS approach, the baseline of U\textsuperscript{2}-rPCA is formulated as~\cite{rontogiannis2020online}
+The tissue basis should be designed with redundancy to deal with the complex imaging conditions.
+With the IRLS approach, the baseline of U\textsuperscript{2}-rPCA is formulated as~\cite{rontogiannis2020online,OnlineChen}

-where $\lambda_c$ and $\lambda_b$ are the penalty coefficients for the low-rank and the sparse regularization, respectively. $\mathbf{W}_c\in \mathbb{R}^{d, d}$ are the weights for the low-rank term:
+where $\lambda_c$ and $\lambda_b$ are the penalty coefficients for the low-rank and the sparse regularization, respectively. $\boldsymbol{W}_c\in \mathbb{R}^{d, d}$ are the weights for the low-rank term:

 where $\operatorname{diag}(\cdot)$ transfers a given vector into a diagonal matrix. $\epsilon$ is a small positive constant to avoid singularity.
-According to~\cite{rontogiannis2020online} and~\cite{daubechies2010iteratively}, each element of the weight matrix $\mathbf{W}_b \in \mathbb{R}^{N_s, N_t}$ for the sparse term is defined as
+According to~\cite{daubechies2010iteratively} and~\cite{rontogiannis2020online}, each element of the weight matrix $\boldsymbol{W}_b \in \mathbb{R}^{N_s, N_t}$ for the sparse term is defined as

 The constraint of Eq.~(\ref{IRLS_LOSS}) can be substituted with a data-consistency term, resulting in the following quadratic minimization problem: